hpe-dev-incubator/hpe-dev-portal/content/event/hpe-dev-munch-learn-series-january-2022.md

 ---
 ## HPE DEV Munch & Learn series

 ### Location, location, location!
 With data everywhere, location matters more than ever.
-Learn how succeed at the Edge with HPE Ezmeral and NVIDIA
+Learn how to succeed at the Edge with HPE Ezmeral and NVIDIA

 January 19, 2022